 In addition to disability benefits for the birth mom, both parents are entitled to receive bonding benefits under the Paid Family Leave Benefits system.

-The maximum amount of bonding benefits is six weeks.
+The maximum amount of bonding benefits is eight weeks.
 You can only receive these benefits during the first year of your baby's birth, adoption or foster care placement.